-On January 30, 2024, the Company and certain of its subsidiaries and ATW I, MIF and SLS entered into an Amendment and Exchange Agreement pursuant to which ATW I, MIF and SLS transferred their existing 5% Original Issue Discount Senior Secured Convertible Debentures to the Company in exchange for a New Original Issue Discount Exchanged Senior Secured Convertible Debenture") in the aggregate principal amount of \$29,591,600, \$5,102,000 and \$1,836,720, respectively.
+On January 30, 2024, the Company and certain of its subsidiaries and ATW I, MIF and SLS entered into an Amendment and Exchange Agreement pursuant to which ATW I, MIF and SLS transferred their existing 5% Original Issue Discount Senior Secured Convertible Debentures to the Company in exchange for a New Original Issue Discount Exchanged Senior Secured Convertible Debenture due September 9, 2026 the "New Convertible Debenture") in the aggregate principal amount of \$29,591,600, \$5,102,000 and \$1,836,720, respectively.
 These Debentures were elected to be recorded at is estimated fair value on the Company's books.